How to tame penguins: Advancing to high-precision measurements of $\phi_d$ and $\phi_s$: Control Modes

-The strategy for controlling the impact of penguin topologies in the decay $B_s^0\to J/\psi\phi$ is more involved compared to $B_d^0\to J/\psi K^0$.
-The decay $B_s^0\to J/\psi\phi$ has two vector mesons in the final state, and therefore proceeds through a mixture of CP eigenstates.
+\paragraph{$B_s^0\to J/\psi\phi$:} The strategy for controlling the impact of penguin topologies in the decay $B_s^0\to J/\psi\phi$ is more involved compared to $B_d^0\to J/\psi K^0$.
+Firstly, the decay $B_s^0\to J/\psi\phi$ has two vector mesons in the final state, and therefore proceeds through a mixture of CP eigenstates.
 This requires an analysis of the angular distributions of the decay products to disentangle the CP-odd and CP-even components, and makes the hadronic phase shift $\Delta\phi_q^f$, and thus also $\phi_q^{\text{eff}}$, depend on the polarisation state.
-To correct for the polarisation-dependent hadronic shifts, the $B_s^0\to J/\psi\phi$ CP asymmetries have to be measured for each polarisation state individually The control modes need to match this structure, and thus should also have two vector mesons in the final state.
-Assuming that the $\phi$ meson is a pure $|s\bar s\rangle$ state, and ignoring its singlet contribution as well as potential small mixing between the $\omega$ and $\phi$ states \cite{Faller:2008gt}, the ideal control mode is the decay $B_d^0\to J/\psi\rho^0$ based on $SU(3)$-symmetry arguments \cite{Fleischer:1999zi}.
-A second potential control mode is the decay $B_s^0\to J/\psi \bar K^{*0}$.
-However, there is a mismatch in the decay topologies as the exchange and penguin-annihilation diagrams of $B_s^0\to J/\psi\phi$ have no counterpart in $B_s^0\to J/\psi \bar K^{*0}$, introducing additional subleading theoretical uncertainties.
-Moreover, this decay is only sensitive to direct CP asymmetry, and thus always has to be used in combination with information from other decay channels.
-Note that the currently available experimental results do not yet provide polarisation-dependent measurements of the $B_s^0\to J/\psi\phi$ CP asymmetries.
+To correct for the polarisation-dependent hadronic shifts, the $B_s^0\to J/\psi\phi$ CP asymmetries have to be measured for each polarisation state individually.
+The control modes need to match this structure, and thus should also have two vector mesons in the final state.
+Note that the currently available experimental results do not always provide polarisation-dependent measurements of the $B_s^0\to J/\psi\phi$ CP asymmetries.
 In this paper we therefore restrict ourselves to a polarisation-independent analysis of the penguin effects in $B_s^0\to J/\psi\phi$.

+Secondly, the $\phi$ meson requires a more careful analysis, as was discussed in detail in Refs.\ \cite{Faller:2008gt,Gronau:2008kk}.
+To good approximation it can be described as a pure $|s\bar s\rangle$ state.
+This has two consequences: Firstly, it can mix with the orthogonal $\omega = (|u\bar u\rangle+|d\bar d\rangle)/\sqrt{2}$ state, although the impact of this mixing was found to be negligible \cite{Faller:2008gt,Gronau:2008kk}.
+We will therefore ignore it here.
+Secondly, the pure $|s\bar s\rangle$ state decomposes into a $SU(3)$ octet and a $SU(3)$ singlet contribution.
+Our preferred control modes discussed below only address the $SU(3)$ octet contribution, leaving the $SU(3)$ singlet unconstrained.
+Studying the singlet contribution relies on the future availability of CP asymmetry measurements in the $B_d^0\to J/\psi\omega$ and $B_s^0\to J/\psi\omega$ decays.